Grants vs debt vs equity UK SME funding blog cover

 Debt covers a broad set of products: term loans, revolving credit facilities, asset finance, invoice finance, and a handful of more specialist instruments.
 The common thread is that the lender provides capital you repay over time, with interest, and has no permanent claim on the business once the obligation is settled.

-When debt makes sense: Profitable, trading businesses with a defined funding need (working capital, a project, an asset).
+Debt tends to make sense for: Profitable, trading businesses with a defined funding need (working capital, a project, an asset).
 When the business can service the finance cost from operating cash flow.

-When debt doesn't: Pre-revenue businesses.
+Debt is usually less suitable for: Pre-revenue businesses.
 Businesses with deeply variable revenue that can't reliably cover interest.
 Businesses with negative gross margins that need patient capital to fix the unit economics.

 Equity: what it is and when it makes sense